CliMT/climt/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-CliMT could always use more documentation, whether as part of the
+CliMT could always use more documentation.
+You could:

-official CliMT docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+* Clean up or add to the official CliMT docs and docstrings.
+* Write useful and clear examples that are missing from the examples folder.
+* Create a Jupyter notebook that uses CliMT and share it with others.
+* Prepare reproducible model scripts to distribute with a paper using CliMT.
+* Anything else that communicates useful information about CliMT.

 Submit Feedback
 ~~~~~~~~~~~~~~~